What is a Speech-Language Pathologist?

 What Conditions Does a Speech-Language Pathologist Treat?

-- Difficulties concerning literacy and written communication skills
+– social communication skills

 What Ages Does Your Speech-Language Pathologist Treat?

 At Brant Mental Health Solutions, our speech language pathologist offers speech and language services to people of all ages.

 During the first visit, the Speech-Language Pathologist (SLP) will interview the client or their caregiver(s) to determine the primary speech and language concerns, and obtain background information that will guide the assessment and treatment of the client.
 The assessment and treatment will commence after the SLP receives consent from the client or caregiver(s).